CarnegieHall/linked-data/data-structure.md

 ## DATA MODEL

-[intro]
+To reiterate, CH performance data has two distinct layers of metadata: **event** and **work performance** (sub-event).

+[Data Model overview]

-View CH LOD Data Model here(link).
+View [CH LOD Data Model](https://drive.google.com/file/d/0B7Vrvqrwpk98RDNfYmpoYWhVaVk/view?usp=sharing).
 You can also download it in XML.

 ### Sample Event Record

 Below is a CH event record (in Turtle format), followed by statements about one of the work performances and a related performer from the event.

+[overview of what we are seeing/supposed to focus on with the sample below]

 ```
 <http://data.carnegiehall.org/events/8195> a <http://erlangen-crm.org/160714/E7_Activity>,
         event:Event ;